 Lighting!

-After having the recent experience of doing lighting on our short film Sunny, I decided to take my lighting skills further and take another lighting class this spring semester in 2025.
+After having the recent experience of being apart of the lighting team on our short film Sunny, I decided to take my lighting skills further and take another lighting class this spring semester in 2025.
 I really enjoy learning how to composite shots in Nuke and furthering my skills with lighting shots in Maya.

 Car Project

 To make this project work, I had to record actual footage outside and take my video at the parking lot of the UTD campus.
-I had to then use Nuke Studios to turn my video into a usable backplate for the car.
+I had to then use Nuke X to turn my video into a usable backplate for the car.
 The car model was not made by me, but I used the Arnold standard surface material presets to surface it.
-I set up my lights and rendered several passes of the car to send to nuke.
-I had a shadow, chrome, beauty, foreground, and background glass, and crypto for both window passes.
-It was composited in Nuke for color grading and making any final changes.
+I set up my lights and lit the car in Maya and rendered several passes of the car to send to Nuke.
+I had shadow, chrome, and beauty passes for the car renders.
+Foreground and background glass passes for the car windows.
+Finally, crypto passes for both the foreground and background car windows.
+The crypto passes were needed to mask out the car windows so I could freely edit the windows separately.
+All my passes were imported into Nuke and composited there for color grading and making any edits and final changes.
+This was very helpful because it allowed my car to have a more metallic look to it and adjust the saturation of the red on the car’s color.

 Full node graph of my composition in Nuke.